-Dr. Larry Lynd received his BSP in 1986 from the University of Saskatchewan and his PhD in the Department of Health Care and Epidemiology at UBC in 2002.
-He then completed a two-year post-doctoral fellowship in health economics with Dr. Bernie O'Brien at McMaster University.
-Currently, Dr. Lynd is a professor and director of the Collaboration for Outcomes Research and Evaluation (CORE) at the UBC Faculty of Pharmaceutical Sciences, scientist at the Centre for Clinical Epidemiology and Evaluation, scientist at the Centre for Health Evaluation and Outcomes Sciences, scholar at the Peter Wall Institute of Advanced Studies, and associate of the UBC School of Population and Public Health.
+Professor and Dean pro tem Larry Lynd is a pharmacist, epidemiologist, and health outcomes researcher.
+He completed his PhD in the Department of Health Care and Epidemiology at UBC and his post-doctoral fellowship in health economics at McMaster University.
+Currently, Dr. Lynd is Associate Dean, Research; Professor and Director of the Collaboration for Outcomes Research and Evaluation (CORE) at the UBC Faculty of Pharmaceutical Sciences; at the Centre for Health Evaluation and Outcomes Sciences at the Providence Health Research Institute; Scholar at the Peter Wall Institute of Advanced Studies; and Associate of the UBC School of Population and Public Health.

 Dr. Lynd has made significant contributions serving on a number of committees, including chair of the Health Canada Special Advisory Committee on Non-Prescription Drugs, Special Advisory Committee to the Respiratory and Allergy Therapies Division of Health Canada, BC Ministry of Health Services Expensive Drugs for Rare Diseases Committee, and the BC PharmaNet Data Stewardship Committee.

 Borle K, Kopac N, Dragojlovic N, Rodriguez-Llorian E, Friedman JM, GenCOUNSEL Study, Elliot AM, Lynd LD.
 Where is genetic medicine headed?
 Exploring the perspectives of Canadian genetic professionals on future trends using the Delphi method.
 Eur J Hum Genetics 2021: In Press.